 For instance, in the coming year, a financial advisor plans to attract 50 new clients with an average annual fee of $3,000 each.
 This will result in projected revenue of $150,000.
 After deducting operating costs such as rent, marketing expenses, and employee salaries, the net profit is forecasted at $80,000.

-These figures assist advisors in planning for growth and ensuring sustainable profitability.
+These figures help advisors plan for growth and keep the firm profitable.

 Tips for Writing an Effective Financial Advisor Business Plan